pearlyzh/learning-notes/blockchain/blockchain_theory.md

 - Another such hash function family is the Secure Hash Algorithm (SHA) family.
 There are basically four algorithms in this family, such as SHA-0, SHA-1, SHA-2, and SHA-3

+### Asymmetric key cryptography
+- Also known as "public key cryptography," is a revolutionary concept introduced by Diffie and Hellman.
+With this technique, they solved the problem of key distribution in a symmetric cryptography system by introducing digital signatures.
+    - **c = E[PukBob, *E(PrkAlice, m)*]**
+    - **m = D[PukAlice, *D(PrkBob, c)*]**
+#### RSA
+- RSA algorithm, named after Ron Rivest, Adi Shamir, and Leonard Adleman is possibly one of the most widely used cryptographic algorithms.
+It was the foundation to generate asymmetric keys.

+#### Digital Signature Algorithm (DSA)
+- The DSA was designed by the NSA as part of the Digital Signature Standard (DSS) and standardized by the NIST.
+- A typical DSA scheme consists of three algorithms: (1) key generation, (3) signature generation, and (3) signature verification.
+- Achieve:
+    - Authenticity: Signed by private key and verified by public key
+    - Data integrity: Hashes will not match if the data is altered.
+    - Non-repudiation: Since the sender signed it, they cannot deny later that they did not send the message.

+#### Elliptic Curve Cryptography